The Victorian Government has banned all e-waste from going to landfill. You must not put any e-waste in any of your bins.

 E-waste refers to electronic waste.
-If it has a plug, battery, cord or any other power supply and is unwanted, it is e-waste.
-This could include a whole range of items from work, home or even the garden shed, from old phones, through to computers, small and large household appliances, power tools and toys.
+If it has a plug, battery, cord or any other power supply and is not working or unwanted, it is e-waste.

 See more examples of e-waste on the Sustainability Victoria website.